 Otherwise, why would you be reading about habits?

-But do you know that while you are reading anything, you're in motion?
+But do you know that while you are reading anything, you’re not in motion?

 Yes, you are not really taking any action right now.